jmlea16/GEEClimT/README.md

 Well done!
 You have now completed all the steps for receiving data from GEEClimT.

 ## Acknowledgements
 This readme file was written by Georgia Carr and Natasha Jones (University of Liverpool).
-James Lea takes is responsible for the accuracy of the workflow description above, and any queries should be directed to him.
+James Lea is responsible for the accuracy of the workflow description above, and any queries should be directed to him.

 ## Disclaimer
 Data in GEEClimT are provided as given, and the authors take no responsibility for how data extracted from GEEClimT are used.
 GEEClimT is strictly intended for non-commercial use.
 For commercial applications, users should contact James Lea.